THANKS FOR LISTENING WORLD!

 Well, I don't need to say anything else regarding complaints, so I'm ready to move on if you are.

-Alright, moving on, it's Hey!
-It's an Actor!
+Alright, moving on, it's Hey, It's that Actor!
 So in this segment we spotlight a character actor you have seen in many other films, an actor making their big screen debut, or an actor that makes an uncredited cameo.
-It's Hey!
-It's an Actor!
+It's Hey, It's that Actor!
 Who do we choose this week?

 All right.
 Bill Bant.
 I was so tempted to say his name earlier because I brought up the character of Ham Gravy a couple of times.
-So I decided to highlight Bill Irwin as our Hey It's That actor this week.
-I really kind of want to do Paul Dooley as well, but so many great Hey It's That actors in this, including Linda Hunt.
+So I decided to highlight Bill Irwin as our Hey, It's That Actor! this week.
+I really kind of wanted to do Paul Dooley as well, but so many great Hey, It's That Actors! in this, including Linda Hunt.
 But sticking with Bill Irwin, credited as Ham Gravy, the old boyfriend.

-Dude, this is my funny little tidbit about Bill Irwin.
+This is my funny little tidbit about Bill Irwin.
 He was selected for the International Clown Hall of Fame and was inducted August 7th of 1999.
-Bill Irwin is our Hey It's That Actor this week.
+Bill Irwin is our Hey, It's That Actor! this week.

 Yeah, I did like his kicking this hat bit throughout the movie.
-I wish you did more of that.
+I wish he did more of that.
 It was pretty funny.

 Yeah, my favorite.

 That's a good one.
 I love that movie.
-I think the song actually works better than that movie and it doesn't pop by.
+I think the song actually works better in that movie than in 'Popeye'.

 It works in the background as part of the soundtrack actually.
 It's cool.
 Yeah, it's appropriate.